teacat/reiner/README.md

 idSubQuery.Where("qty", 2, ">").Get("products", "userId")

 err := db.Where("id", idSubQuery, "IN").Get("users")
-// Equals: SELECT * FROM users WHERE id IN (SELECT userId FROM products WHERE qty > 2)
+// 等效於：SELECT * FROM users WHERE id IN (SELECT userId FROM products WHERE qty > 2)
 ```

 ### Insert